School Resource Officers

 • SROs are frequently asked to assist with other issues such as suicide intervention, drugs, gangs, family crisis situations, and school-related matters to name a few.
 In many cases, the SRO is more than just a cop in a school.
 They become friends with the students, faculty, and parents.
 They are asked many times to help in situations that typically would be considered outside the realm of police work.

-Patrol Officer/SRO Whitley Clark
+Patrol Officer/SRO Jacob Miller

 Patrol Corporal/SRO Trent Kinder